hreikin/gen-pygments-css/README.md

 gen_pygments_css(css_dir="assets/styles/")
 gen_pygments_css(css_dir="/home/user/project/assets/styles/")

-# Create a list of strings containing the paths of all stylesheets.
+# Call the function and create a list of strings containing the paths of all
+# stylesheets.
 my_list = gen_pygments_css()

 # Call with a CSS selector defined.